hashicorp/vault-client-dotnet/docs/System.md

 <a name="writerekeyinit"></a>
 # **WriteRekeyInit**
-> void WriteRekeyInit (WriteRekeyInitRequest writeRekeyInitRequest)
+> void WriteRekeyInit (WriteRekeyInitRequest writeRekeyInitRequest, TimeSpan? wrapTTL = null)

 Initializes a new rekey attempt.